BocaDoru/Hospital-Chain-Management-System/README.md

 1. Launch the application.
 2. In the login window:
-   * Enter your registration email addres in the *Email* field.
+   * Enter your registration E-mail addres in the *E-mail* field.
    * Enter your registration password in the *Password* field
    * Click the *Login* button.
 3. Upon successful login, the application will display the Main Menu.